Skip to content

 Excursions

 Fridays during each week will be an opportunity for students to get a variety of experiences in different areas.
 Job-shadowing, networking, and local excursions will be key components of the "Friday Experience."
 Excursions may include visits to Capitol Hill, the Supreme Court, the White House, and others.
-Students will also have opportunities to meet with congressional and agency staff, interest group representatives, and Wake Forest alumni working in D.C..
+Students will also have opportunities to meet with congressional and agency staff, interest group representatives, and Wake Forest alumni working in DC.

 Selection